arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

     Set the name of the ALSA simple mixer control to use.
     The default is ``Master``.

+    If this simple control provides decibel scaling information then **bluealsa-aplay** uses that information when converting the Bluetooth volume level to or from a value for the control.
+When no decibel scaling information is available then **bluealsa-aplay** assumes that the control has a linear scale.
-    To work with **bluealsa-aplay** this simple control must provide decibel scaling information for the volume control.
-Most, but not all, modern sound cards do provide this information.
+    Most, but not all, modern sound cards do provide decibel scaling information.

 --mixer-index=NUM
     Set the index of the ALSA simple mixer control.